anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Kir will talk about CRIU's history and its relationship with the Linux Kernel.
 He'll discuss previously challenging or impossible usage scenarios for containers that CRIU now enables, and explores the "next frontiers" for the project.

+#### <a name="continuousdelivery"></a>_Continuous Delivery with Containers_ <span style="font-size: smaller">- [Nick Gauthier](#nickg)</span>

+Automated Continuous Delivery of software applications is the modern way of getting your product in front of users.
+Having an automated pipeline means you don't have to worry about deploys and lets your software team focus on code and your operations team focus on infrastructure.

+Containers take this process to a new level with clean isolation and a clear API between infrastructure and application.
+Nick will explore how to containerize your application with Docker and how that impacts your Continuous Delivery process.

 #### <a name="security"></a>_Patterns for Securing Containerized Applications_ <span style="font-size: smaller">- [Eric Windisch](#ericw)</span>

 Microservices and other patterns provide a unique opportunity to improve the security of an application with minimal operational complexity.